 Organising the photos taken with the camera of my mobile phone is the task I find most overwhelming during and after a trip.
 Selecting the best ones, putting them in albums and backup for your computer or hard drive is a time-consuming process.
 Extra stress points when you are running out of space on your phone!

-Automatic backups, an user-friendly desktop timeline, Google Photos is an extremely smart way to keep all your media organised.
+With automatic backups, an user-friendly desktop timeline and unlimited storage, Google Photos is an extremely smart way to keep all your photo collection organised.
 It will automatically even create videoclips and styled pictures from your uploaded pictures automagically.
-You don’t have to do absolutely anything, which is borderline creepy.
+You don’t have to do absolutely anything – which to be honest, is borderline creepy.
 This is one of the best ideas to keep your travel memories I’ve seen!

-This is the only photo management app you’ll ever need and IMHO, the best app of 2015.
+This is the only photo management app you’ll ever need.

 - GREAT User Experience